Project Structure¶

 - A Ruby-server that uses Rails (found under

-). - A single page browser application that uses Typescript and Angular (found under
+server). - A single page browser application that uses Typescript and Angular (found under

 But looking into it with more detail, the participating systems are responsible for the following tasks: